How Does Your Credit Score Affect Your Mortgage?

 Here are some steps to take if you’re worried about your credit score for mortgage qualification:

 Talk to your lender about non-traditional options

-Adjustable-rate loans, longer-term loans, and even HUD or FHA loans may be an option.
+Adjustable-rate loans, longer-term loans, and even HUD or FHA loans may be an a mortgage option when you have poor or no credit.
 In some cases, having a co-signer with a strong credit rating can also help secure a loan.

 Review your credit history with your lender

 Explain the situation as thoroughly as possible, highlighting areas of financial responsibility such as a history of on-time rent or utility payments, cash reserves in the bank, and other positive financial accomplishments.
 This information is helpful to lenders in distinguishing irresponsibility from unfortunate circumstances.

 Ask what you can do to qualify for a lower rate long term